DaveSummer36/civilwars-test/README.md

 ## CivilWars - Alpha v1.2.0 - The Exploration Update

 CivilWars next huge update is arriving soon!
 The theme of it will be Exploration, so the <ins>Explore button</ins> will get its functitonality.
-The game gets enhanced and upgraded as the UI will remain the same (the UI won't be upgrade soon)!
+The game gets enhanced and upgraded as the UI will remain the same (no UI upgrade soon)!
 New goals, new features, new buildings...
 That's the Exploration Update

 ### Here is the list of all the <ins>planned features:</ins>